-Bilateral air transport cooperation has been successfully developing during previous several years.
-In particular on 2 May 2019 Irish Ryanair company launched direct air flight from Dublin to Kyiv.
+Bilateral air transport cooperation has been successfully developing during the previous several years.
+In particular, on 2 May 2019 Irish Ryanair company launched a direct air flight from Dublin to Kyiv.
 As of today, the direct flights between Dublin and Kyiv are suspended due to coronavirus pandemic.